Natural History Museum, Los Angeles

 Photo GalleryClick on photo to see large version

-Cost is $9 for adults, $6.50 for teens, students, and seniors, $2 for kids 12 and under, and free for chidlren 4 and under.
-Entrance is free the first Tuesday of the month.
-The museum is open every day from 9:30-5 and closed on Jan 1, July 4, Thanksgiving, and Dec 25.
+Cost is $12 for adults, $9 for teens, students, and seniors, $5 for kids aged 3-12, and free for children 2 and under.
+Entrance is free the first Tuesday of the month, except in July and August, plus it's free every Tuesday in September.
+The museum is open every day from 9:30-5 and closed on Jan 1, July 4, Thanksgiving (fourth Thurs in Nov), and Dec 25.
 Call (213) 763-DINO.

 The Natural History Museum of Los Angeles is located in Exposition Park, the home of several large museums.
 This is near USC.
 The address is 900 Exposition Blvd.